 - Provides detailed instructions about how, when and where to submit the tax forms.

-- Offers assistance with your state tax return for a fee of $29.95.
+- Offers assistance with your state tax return for an additional fee.

-If you received taxable income in 2020, the filing deadline has been extended to May 17, 2021. f you had no U.S. income and are only filing Form 8843, the deadline is June 15.
+If you received taxable income in 2021, the filing deadline is April 18, 2022.
+If you had no U.S. income and are only filing Form 8843, the deadline is April 18 as well.
 The deadline refers to the date the envelope is postmarked by the post office.

-If you need more time, you can file Form 4868 to request an automatic extension of time until August 15.
+If you need more time, you can file Form 4868 to request an automatic extension of time.
+You must file this extension before April 18.
 You will not be notified if the extension request is approved, it is automatic.
-If you owe any taxes, you must still mail the estimated tax payment by May 17 or you will be assessed penalties and interest as of May 17 on any payment owed.
+If you owe any taxes, you must still mail the estimated tax payment by October 17 or you will be assessed penalties and interest on any payment owed.
 Be sure to sign and date the forms and keep copies for your records.

 Yes, since you were present in the U.S., you are required to complete and file a tax form.